Dianne McIntyre

-Dianne McIntyre (born July 18, 1946) is an American dancer, choreographer, and teacher.
+Dianne McIntyre (born July 1946) is an American dancer, choreographer, and teacher.
 Her notable works include Their Eyes Were Watching God: A Dance Adventure in Southern Blues (A Choreodrama), an adaptation of Zora Neal Hurston's novel Their Eyes Were Watching God, as well as productions of why i had to dance, spell #7, and for colored girls who have considered suicide when the rainbow is enuf, with text by Ntozake Shange.
 She has won numerous honors for her work including an Emmy nomination, three Bessie Awards, and a Helen Hayes Award.
 She is a member of the Stage Directors and Choreographers Society, the American Society of Composers, Authors and Publishers, and the Dramatists Guild of America.

 Early life and education

-McIntyre was born in Cleveland, Ohio to Dorothy Layne McIntyre, the first African-American woman to be licensed by the Civil Aeronautics Authority, and Francis Benjamin McIntyre.
+Dianne McIntyre was born in July 1946 in Cleveland, Ohio to Dorothy Layne McIntyre, the first African-American woman to be licensed by the Civil Aeronautics Authority, and Francis Benjamin McIntyre.
 At the age of four, McIntyre began studying ballet under the tutelage of Elaine Gibbs after seeing Janet Collins in the Metropolitan Opera Company's Cleveland production of Aida.
 As a teenager, she studied modern dance with Virginia Dryansky.

 In 1964, McIntyre graduated from John Adams High School before attending Ohio State University.
 There, she first studied French with plans to become a linguist with the United Nations, but she became a dance major during her third year after taking a dance history course with Shirley Wynne.
 McIntyre recalled, "In my third year, I said, I have to stop fooling myself. [...]
 The dance-history courses really shifted me to say, Yes—go for it if that’s what you want to do."
 During her time at Ohio State, the university commissioned her to choreograph for an evening with Lucas Hoving, Doris Humphrey, and Anna Sokolow.
 In 1966, McIntyre attended the American Dance Festival where she would later return as a member of the faculty in the early 1990s and in 2008.